 The Elmore County Emergency Management Agency is partnering with Haynes Ambulance to make CPR and AED training accessible to the community.

-The classes are regularly attended by school system employees, nurses, EMT and other first responders to maintain their certifications, but Lawrence said the goal is to provide CPR education to the community at large.
+CPR and AED training sessions are held quarterly and are open to the public.
+After the July class, the next class is set for Oct.
+29. School system employees, nurses, EMT and other first responders regularly attend these classes to maintain their certifications, but EMA officials said the goal is to provide CPR education to the community at large.

 The training sessions are accompanied by automated external defibrillator (AED) training.
 An AED is used to help those experiencing sudden cardiac arrest.
 It's a medical device that can analyze the heart's rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm, according to the American Red Cross.
-All Elmore County government buildings now have AEDs, Lawrence said.
+All Elmore County government buildings now have AEDs.